-Note: If something hits the front end of your vehicle or damage occurs, the radar sensing zone may change.
+Note: If something hits the front end of your vehicle or damage occurs and your vehicle has a radar sensor, the radar sensing zone may change.
 This could cause missed or false vehicle detections.
 Contact an authorized dealer to have the radar checked for proper coverage and operation.